People who care so much about the County Borough have been officially recognised at the Council’s Love Where You Live Awards

-From sprucing up their streets, to picking up litter and supporting all of the Council’s kerbside recycling services, a number of people were rewarded for a wide range of environmental projects and inspiring activities.
+From sprucing up their streets, to picking up litter and supporting all of the Council’s kerbside recycling services, many people were rewarded for a wide range of environmental projects and inspiring activities.

-Councillor Ann Crimmings, Cabinet Member for Environment, Leisure & Heritage Services, said: “The Love Where You Live Awards shine the spotlight on all the fantastic work that is going on within our communities, focusing on the people and projects that truly are making a difference to all of our lives.
+Cllr Ann Crimmings, Cabinet Member for Environment, Leisure and Culture, said: “The Love Where You Live Awards shine the spotlight on all the fantastic work that is going on within our communities, focusing on the people and projects that truly are making a difference to all of our lives.

 “This is our opportunity to not only congratulate these remarkable people on their achievements, but also to encourage others to follow suit by ensuring that residents understand the importance of recycling and improving the environment.

 “By working together, we can make Rhondda Cynon Taf an even cleaner and greener place to live, work and visit.”

 The 2018 Love Where You Live Awards winners and runners-up are as follows:

 Community Environmental Champion

 - Phil Rumble – Ferndale Grassroots (Winner)